 Why you need an exercise mat

-4 good reasons why you should buy an exercise, Pilates or Yoga mat:
+4 Great Reasons why you should buy an Exercise, Pilates or Yoga mat:

 1. It helps you stay injury-free by cushioning your body.
 If you are trying to decide if you need one, consider your workout surface: